 Leave it running in the background, even after you’ve started to send your campaigns, and you’ll be confident knowing that your emails are always going to be seen by your prospects.

-However, it’s key to remember that these warm up tools won’t solve every problem for you.
+However, it’s key to remember that these warm-up tools won’t solve every problem for you.
 You still need to invest in creating a high-quality prospect list, writing personalized and unique emails, and having a value proposition that the people you’re reaching out to care about, and are willing to engage with you to learn more about.